prof3ssorSt3v3/mad9034/docs/modules/week5/README.md

 1. **Identify Your Users**: Begin by identifying the individuals who make up your target audience.
 This includes gathering demographic, geographic, psychological, and behavioral data.
 You can source this information from various channels.

 2. **What and How to Ask**: Conduct interviews, focus groups, and surveys to collect insights from potential users.
 Ensure that your questions are open-ended to encourage participants to share their thoughts and experiences freely.
+[Sample interview Script](https://www.smashingmagazine.com/2014/08/a-closer-look-at-personas-part-2/#1-identify-your-users)

 3. **Get Access to Users**: Establish contact with potential users.
 If you have an existing user base, leverage it to gather data.
 If you're a new company or launching a new product, consider researching competitors' users to gain valuable insights.